 The original: the minimal ball that the Nike Premier League ball is based on

-This is the more minimal version of the Prem ball next season - and it still looks awesome.
+This is the more minimal version of the Prem ball, released last summer before the colour-obssessed designers got their mitts on it – and it still looks awesome.

 The press release for this design explains how it incorporates "Nike’s new AerowSculpt technology, delivering a measurable benefit of 30% truer flight than its Nike predecessor."
 Which basically means a hell of a lot of science went into making this as aerodynamically perfect as a ball can be.
 Eight years worth of science, in fact.

 It looks minimal, has been engineered to within an inch of its life and will be a timeless classic, as far as we're concerned.
 The best football to show up with at 5-a-side next season without the snotty comments about it being "last season's ball".